MagicJinn/MagicJinn/README.md

 Sunless Data Loading Simplified (SDLS) is a tool designed to streamline Sunless Sea modding.
 By allowing modders to omit unused fields from .json files, SDLS simplifies mod creation and enhances compatibility.
 It converts .sdls files to .json on startup, without modifying game files.
 Other features include faster loading times and future support for merging mods and adding new content without overwriting existing data.
 SDLS aims to help mod authors focus on the things that are really important, writing excellent stories, without being bogged down by the complexity.

-SDLS is in active development, with 1.5 bringing massive performance improvements and documentation, 1.6 and 1.7 bringing quality of life features and performance improvements to the base game, and 2.0 set to introduce mod merging.
+SDLS is in active development, with 1.5 bringing massive performance improvements and documentation, 1.6 to 1.9 bringing quality of life features and performance improvements to the base game, and 2.0 set to introduce mod merging.

 **Language: C# Net3.5**<br>
 **Technologies: BepInEx, Unity, Harmony, JSON Processing, Multithreading**